-Early-Bird Registration Open Through Nov.
-19
+Early-Bird Registration Available Through April 5.

-Course materials will include the instructors’ presentation slides and other supporting materials as appropriate to the course, such as references from the literature, reprints, files, or publicly available software.
+Short Course materials will include the instructors’ presentation slides and other supporting materials as appropriate to the course, such as references from the literature, reprints, files, or publicly available software.

 All Conference Registration Terms and Conditions, including substitutions, transfers, cancellations, and refunds apply to Short Courses.

 Course dates, times, descriptions, and Instructor lists are available below.

 Course Objective: The rapid advancement and increased ability to resolve chemical components has superseded the common procedures for forensic data analysis.
 Chemometrics is a discipline blended in data science that aims to efficiently extract information from the expanding inventory of measurable chemicals.
 A methodological workflow rooted in big predictive analytics will be presented for statistically modelling changes in complex collected chemical data for applications in forensic consulting.